Chirag-ahir/SFC-Preparation/README.md

 A quote is both the document you give the customer and the electronic record of quote data.

 What is bundle in CPQ?<br>
-A collection of products that's sold together is called a:
+A collection of products that's sold together is called a bundle.

+What is PDF Quote in CPQ?<br>
+A PDF Quote in a CPQ is a list of products the customer wants, pricing information, terms and a signature area.

 ====================================SFMC=====================================<br>